liujingbreak/dr-comp-package-poc/src/garage/readmes/readme-docs/doc/cn/readme-cn.md

   install-recipe  link newly changed package.json files to recipe folder and
-                  `npm install` them, this makes sure all dependencies being installed link            link newly changed package.json files to recipe folder
+                  `npm install` them, this makes sure all dependencies being installed watch           automatically rebuild specific bundle file when changes on browser packages source code is detected, if you change any package.json or add/remove packages, you need to restart watch command link            link newly changed package.json files to recipe folder

 Options:
   -b, --bundle   <bundle-name> if used with command `compile` or `build`, it
-                 will only compile specific bundle, which is more efficient -p, --package  <package-short-name> if used with command `lint`, it will only check specific package
+                 will only compile specific bundle, which is more efficient -p, --package  <package-short-name> if used with command `compile`, `build`, `lint`, it will only build and check style on specific package, which is more efficient
-  --only-js      only rebuild JS bundles
   --only-css     only rebuild CSS bundles
+  -d             <src foldr> if used with command `link`, it will link packages
+                 from specific folder instead of `srcDir` configured in config.yaml
+  -r             <recipe foldr> if used with command `link`, it will link
-  -h, --help     Show help                                             [boolean]
+                 packages only to specific recipe folder instead of `recipeFolder` configured in config.yaml -h, --help     Show help                                             [boolean]
 ```